 The Renewal Corporation will implement the following measures with respect to access and haul roads.
 All personnel on site will be instructed to only use the access and haul roads and avoid traveling off the existing roadways, or on the shoulders of the road.
 Roadways will be delineated with markings such as windrows, bunting, or flagging.
+Within the JC Boyle site, certain roadways currently available to the public may be shutdown for safety during periods of heavy hauling.
 Haul roads will be constructed with the following design: